- Home

 10. Prunes

-Prunes can be enjoyed as a snack on their own or in various baking recipes.
-Why not try this prune and passionfruit drizzle cake from the ROS?
+Prunes can be enjoyed as a snack on their own or in various bakes.
+Why not try this prune cake from Allrecipes?

 11. Grapes

-This study found animals fed a grape-rich diet had stronger and thicker thighbones and better calcium retention in their bones.
-Another eight-week study revealed that rats who ate freeze-dried grape powder had better bone absorption and calcium retention than those who weren’t fed the powder.
+This study found that animals fed a grape-rich diet had stronger, thicker thighbones and better calcium retention in their bones.
+Another eight-week study revealed that rats that ate freeze-dried grape powder had improved bone absorption and calcium retention.

 Grapes are also a brilliant source of resveratrol, a type of polyphenol believed to improve bone density.
 In this two-year study of post-menopausal women, taking resveratrol twice a day improved bone mineral density, slowed bone loss, and reduced the risk of major fractures.